Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery

 Small Labia Majora

-Deflated or atrophic labia majora can appear wrinkled and have an aging appearance.
-When the labia majora are too small, it can make the labia minora look too prominent by comparison, and cause issues similar to excessively large labia minora.
+Deflated or atrophic labia majora can appear less-than-prominent, wrinkled, and have an aging appearance.
+When the labia majora are too small, it can make the labia minora look too prominent by comparison and cause issues similar to excessively large labia minora.

 Successful methods exist to enlarge the outer labia and provide an appealing, pleasing, and more youthful appearance.
-This is done using a patient’s own tissues.
+This is done using a a special type of graft of the patient’s own tissues.
 This can lead to improved self-confidence and a concurrent improvement in sexual relations.

 Deficient or Atrophic Labia Majora